(Updated: August 18, 2022)

-Based off of FloWrestling rankings, Oklahoma State can crack the top 10 again and improve from 2022.
-In fact, they'll likely battle for a top 5 finish at NCAAs.
+Based off of FloWrestling rankings, Oklahoma State could crack the top 10 again and improve from 2022.

-Look for Oklahoma State to score around 60 points (an improvement from 38.5 last season).
-They may be competitive in the Big 12, but I think Mizzou has their number next season.
+Look for Oklahoma State to score around 45-50 points (an improvement from 38.5 last season).
+They may be competitive in the Big 12, but I think Mizzou has their number this season.

 Where do you think they will finish in 2023?
 And are you watching Final X Stillwater on June 3 (Live on FloWrestling)?

 Josiah Hritsko Wrestling Fan & Founder of Fanco Wrestling